stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 ### A second Hypothosis

 Debugging showed that the uwinder is working correctly, and it can properly unwind through our signal frames.
 However, the unwinder is bailing out early before it gets to the `tf` frame which has the catch block we need to execute.

 > **Hypothesis 2**: There is something wrong finding DWARF info for `__futex_abstimed_wait_cancelable64`.

 Looking at `libpthread.so` with `readelf` this function was missing completely from the `.eh_frame` metadata.
 Now we found something.

-Who create the `.eh_frame` anyway?
+What creates the `.eh_frame` anyway?
 GCC or Binutils (Assembler).
-If we run GCC with the `-S` argument we can see GCC will output `.cfi` directives.
-These `.cfi` annotations are what gets compiled to the to `.eh_frame`, an example:
+If we run GCC with the `-S` argument we can see GCC will output inline `.cfi` directives.
+These `.cfi` annotations are what gets compiled to the to `.eh_frame`.
+GCC creates the `.cfi` directives and the Assembler puts them into the `.eh_frame` section.

+An example of `gcc -S`:

 ```c
          .file   "unwind.c"